 For a while now, I kept on seeing those beautiful paper leaves on Instagram, folded by different people.
 So I decided I want to give them a go and use them for this project.
 I also found two more models to try and combine with this one for more diversity in the wreath.

-Because green and red works so well, and it makes you think of Christmas, I thought about using some red and white beads, but after all I just abandoned the idea.
+Because green and red works so well, and it makes you think of Christmas, I thought about using some red and also some white beads, but after all I just abandoned the idea.

-In the photo above you can see the three leaves models that I chose to fold and use.
+In the photo above you can see the three origami leaves models that I chose to fold and use in this project.

 Now it was time to choose the paper, I wanted some nice shades of green and maybe some accents here and there.
 So I went with the Rainbow Colors Origami Paper by Tuttle Publishing and “Spring” Folding Sheets by Crelando.

-The size of the paper that I started with is 7.5 cm on 7.5 cm paper.
+For the two variations of the olive leaf, I used 7.5 cm by 7.5 cm paper.
 After the models have been folded the result was about 7 cm from left to right

-The only leaf that has a different starting paper is the “paper leaves” model and that is a 4 cm by 15 cm, and the end result is about 5 cm tall by 4 cm wide.
+For the paper leaves model, I started with a paper of 4 cm by 15 cm, and the end result is about 5 cm tall by 4 cm wide.

 I think they all work amazing together and give some dimension to the origami Christmas wreath.

-So, after I folded lots and lots of origami leaves, I had two options on making my wreath.
-I could either make a simple one, just put the leaves on a string circle as I did in the photo below or I could braid them and get some dimension out of it.
+I could either make a simple one, just put the leaves on a string circle as I did in the photo below or I could braid them and get some more dimension out of it.

 After making a demo, just putting the leaves next to the string circle, I saw that I have enough to try both of my ideas, so I went for it.